 - North Monterey County Community Alliance

 The Impact Monterey County panel discussion is available to watch on your television, tablet, smartphone or computer.
 Learn how to watch the panel discussion HERE.

 You Answered!
 After 70 community conversations and 7,281 surveys from adults and high school students across the county, the Impact Monterey County's (IMC) Community Assessment is finally complete!
-The IMC network team is analyzing the resuls so as to pinpoint the needs and aspirations of the Monterey Peninsula.
-These findings will be used to create an action plan for overcoming some of the greatest challenges facing our region.
+The IMC network team has analyzed the resuls so as to pinpoint the needs and aspirations of the Monterey Peninsula.
+These findings were used to create an action plan for overcoming some of the greatest challenges facing our region.
 To learn more about the IMC Community Assessment's findings, you can read the final reports for the Youth and Adult Surveys, as well as the Community Conversations listed below.
 Read the findings.

 Impact Monterey County is a collaborative effort spearheaded by the United Way Monterey County and consists of non-profits, businesses, public agencies, and the community all working together to identify the most effective ways to improve life in our County.

 An Example of What's Possible

 United Way of Treasure Valley, Idaho used a Community Assessment to identify and address critical, overlooked community needs.
 Watch their video.

 Impact Monterey County's core values:

 - INCLUSIVENESS: Reflect the residents of Monterey County in terms of the demographic, geographic, and socio-economic makeup of the study’s participants